rtotheich/nlp_api/README.md

 We recommend cloning this repository from Google Colab on a GPU runtime.

+## PLEASE READ
+These notebooks are runnable but depend on a model which is too large to upload to Github.
+If you wish to perform inference, you must run the corresponding task notebook before running an inference notebook.
+For instance, first open and run all cells in **`emotion.ipynb`**.
+Following this, it is possible to open and run the cells in **`emotion_inference.ipynb`**.
+If running on Colab, be sure to mount your Google Drive and clone the repository from your root directory.

 ## Required libraries

 If running locally, be sure to install the following Python libraries (using `pip install` or `conda install`) before beginning: